What Is a Cardiologist?

-The individual functions of the heart, blood vessels, and blood include:
+The individual functions of the heart, blood vessels, and blood are as follows:

 - Heart: a pumping device that receives blood from the veins and pumps it back into the arteries

-- Blood vessels are tubes that carry the blood through the body and consist of:
+- Blood vessels: tubes that carry the blood through the body and consist of:

 - Arteries: carry blood away from the heart to all areas of the body, with the aorta being the largest artery in the body